Champion Hurdle Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 1)

 Who is the leading jockey in the Champion Hurdle?

 The joint-most successful jockeys in the history of the Champion Hurdle are Tim Molony and Ruby Walsh, but they are not in activity anymore.
-Top owner J P McManus has won four of the last five editions of this race, so take a look at his current jockey Aidan Coleman.
+Top owner J P McManus has won six of the last fifteen editions of this race, so take a look at his current jockey Aidan Coleman.
+Rachael Blackmore has won two of the last four editions with Honeysuckle.

 Who is the leading trainer in the Champion Hurdle?

-Nicky Henderson is has won this race eight times in his career, most recently with star mare Epatante.
-Willie Mullins has won the race four times and has saddled the runner-up in the last four years.
+Nicky Henderson is has won this race nine times in his career, most recently with stable star Constitution Hill in 2023.
+Willie Mullins has won the race five times and has saddled the runner-up in five of the last six renewals.
+Henry De Bromhead has won back to back editions with Honeysuckle in 2021 and 2022.